-• Nebraska has consistently performed very well on the percentage of secondary school students taught by qualified teachers in the same period.
+The percentage of secondary school students taught by qualified teachers has increased substantially over the same period.

-About 13% of children under age 18 live in poverty, compared with a national rate of 17%.
+About 26% of children under age 18 live in poverty, compared with a national rate of 17%.

 Policymakers and state residents do not have access to important information about 12th graders taking upper-level math because the state did not report the data by grade level.